TrigubetsNikolay/TrigubetsNikolay/README.md

 🚀 Blockchain Enthusiast & Validator

 I'm passionate about blockchain technology, and since 2022, I've been actively involved in cryptocurrency and specializing in blockchain validation.
 My experience includes managing nodes for a variety of projects, showcasing my versatility in handling different blockchain ecosystems.
-Some of the notable projects I've worked with include Sui, SSV, Kyve, Humanode, Aptos, Sei, Stride, IronFish, Quai, Massa, and Aleo.
+Some of the notable projects I've worked with include Aleo, Massa, Quai, IronFish, Stride, Sei, Aptos, Humanode, Kyve, SSV, and Sui.

 Key Highlights 🌟